Digital Accessibility

 Microsoft

-Microsoft guides how to use the Accessibility Checker in Word, PowerPoint, and Excel.
+Microsoft guides you on how to use the Accessibility Checker in Word, PowerPoint, and Excel.
 The Microsoft videos on YouTube include the Accessibility Checker, headings, images, lists, tables, color contrasts, and steps to create accessible PDF documents (2-3 minutes per video).

 WebAIM Contrast Checker